Macular Degeneration Treatment from Our Optometrist in Northern San Antonio

 Eye doctors diagnose a case of adult macular degeneration (AMD) in the U.S. every three minutes.
 Regular vision exams at our Vision Source Castle Hills practice are important for affected individuals.
-Our San Antonio optometrist can diagnose AMD in order for our patients to seek the earliest possible treatment.
+Our northern San Antonio optometrist can diagnose AMD in order for our patients to seek the earliest possible treatment.

 Overview of Age-related Macular Degeneration